1. General requirements for the content of articles.

 a) A file with the text of the article in .doc, .docx, .rtf formats.

-b) Illustrative material in .tif (LZW compression) or .jpg formats with high quality, with a resolution of at least 300 dpi for photos and 600 dpi for vector drawings.
-The format of the illustrations should correspond to the journal’s printed area.
+b) Illustrative material with a resolution of at least 300 dpi for photos and 600 dpi for vector drawings.
+TIFF (LZW compression) or high quality JPEG formats are recommended for photographs and JPEG or PNG formats – for graphics.
+Format of the illustrations should correspond to the journal’s printed area.
 The horizontal measurement should be 90 mm (for printing on one strip) or 190 mm (for printing the full width of the sheet).
 Vertical measurement – no more than 280 mm.
 Illustrations can be given either individually or in a spreadsheet.
-Names of files with illustrations should include drawing numbers (fig1.tif).
+Names of files with illustrations should include figure numbers (fig1.tif; fig1 Map.tif).
 Illustrations are published in color in the electronic version of the magazine and in black and white – in print.
 The number of illustrations per article is not specifically regulated, however, the Editorial Board reserves the right to reject material that has a disproportionately large amount of illustrations.
 If extensive illustrative material is necessary, it can be published as an online supplement to the article.

 c) Tables must be provided in .doc, .docx, .xls, .xlsx formats.
 File names must include table numbers (table1.doc).
 The size of the tables should correspond to the printed area of the journal.
 Tables of a larger format can be published as an online supplement.